codemagic-ci-cd/codemagic-docs/content/knowledge-base/common-google-play-errors.md

 ##### changesNotSentForReview Errors
   - changesNotSentForReview means (from Google Play API docs): Indicates that the changes in this edit will not be reviewed until they are explicitly sent for review from the Google Play Console UI.
 These changes will be added to any other changes that are not yet sent for review.
   - Beware, this parameter should not always be true.
-  - If an app/track is in a "rejected" state, then you need to submit the app with changesNotSentForReview: true, otherwise, you should send without specifying changesNotSentForReview(or setting it to false)Changes are sent for review automatically.
+  - If an app/track is in a "rejected" state, then you need to submit the app with changesNotSentForReview: true, otherwise, you should send without specifying changesNotSentForReview(or setting it to false).
   - Usually, If you are getting a 400 error related to the app being in draft status, either enable publishing to draft by setting the value of `submit_as_draft` to true or promote the draft build up by a level to one of the testing tracks.
   - Depending on your app's update status, it may not be sent for review automatically.
   - Also, it might be that the actual cause of the error is getting swallowed and is surfaced by changesNotSentForReview error.
 In that case, try to re-run it by adding `--stacktrace` that will print out a full stack trace.